 You can search a database of more than 450,000 quality used car parts from nationally recognised salvage experts.

-41-50: How to save money on heating
+Save money on heating

 Energy prices have been rising for some time, but there are plenty of actions you can take to keep your bills under control.

-Here are 10 tips that could help cut the cost of keeping your home warm.41.
-Turn down the heat
+Here are nine tips that could help cut the cost of keeping your home warm.

 If you are walking around indoors in a T-shirt in winter, you are burning cash.
 A simple but effective way to cut heating costs is to take control of your central heating thermostat.

 Adjusting your central heating timer to switch off at night and during the day if the house is empty will also minimise fuel consumption.

-Find out more: Home heating systems – the most efficient ways to heat your home
+Find out more: home heating systems – the most efficient ways to heat your home

 When the fire's out, keep the damper closed or buy a chimney balloon for around £20, which can be inflated in the opening above the fire to reduce draughts.

-Find out more: Wood-burning stoves – find out which stoves are worth your money
+Find out more: wood-burning stoves – find out which stoves are worth your money

-Find out more: How to buy loft insulation – see our expert guide
+Find out more: how to buy loft insulation – see our expert guide

 Extractor fans in bathrooms and kitchens burn energy if they are left on longer than necessary, so adjust the timer or switch them off manually to save energy.
 Some ventilation units have heat-recovery systems to reduce energy loss further.

-Find out more: Creating a safer bathroom - a list of useful additions for your bathroom
+Find out more: creating a safer bathroom - a list of useful additions for your bathroom